 Browser does not support script.

 The religious dimension of human beings expresses itself, in every system of belief, in objects.
-Sometimes these objects are obviously religious symbols, other objects belong to a faith's rituals and tell us about its systems of belief, while some are everyday things that may not even appear 'religious' yet can give us an insight into how people view themselves, their universe, and matters of ultimate concern.
-This series of short films looks at how one can uncover rich theologies in such objects of belief.
+Sometimes these objects are obviously religious symbols, others belong to a faith's rituals and tell us about its systems of belief, while some are everyday things that may not even appear 'religious' yet can give us an insight into how people view themselves, their universe, and matters of ultimate concern.
+This series of short films looks at how we can uncover rich theologies in such objects of belief.

 Celebrating the passing of time is one of the key ways that religions express themselves as communities; and the various calendars they produce become central to their identities.
 Most people are familiar with the idea from Christian festivals such as Christmas and Easter - but a quick look at the front of any diary will show that every religion has a calendar of its own.

 Theology is a discipline that thrives on dialogue and discussion; and academic theology sets as one of its aims the creation of spaces of discourse in place of discord.
-In these videos theologians discuss their work and questions that they see as significant for today.
+In these videos theologians discuss their work and questions that they see as significant today.

 Bibledex is a project of the Department of Theology and Religious Studies in conjunction with video journalist Brady Haran.